-The Department of Anesthesiology offers a unique opportunity to the medical student to apply his basic science knowledge in the actual patient setting.
+The Department of Anesthesiology offers a unique opportunity for the medical student to apply basic science knowledge in the actual patient setting.

-The primary goal of the department will be to teach future physicians the various forms and up-to-date methods of life support.
-Under close supervision the students will have opportunity to gain first hand experience in the art and science of anesthesiology.
-Clinical pharmacology and medicine will be observed in the sick, the old and the young that need to undergo anesthesia in order to carry out the required surgery.
-Electives will be offered to clinical medical students to learn to take care of the airway. respiratory and cardiovascular systems.
+The primary goal of the department is to teach future physicians the various forms and up-to-date methods of life support.
+Under supervision the students will have opportunities to gain first hand experience in the art and science of anesthesiology.
+Clinical pharmacology and medicine will be observed in the sick, the old and the young who need to undergo anesthesia for surgery.
+Electives offered to clinical medical students: care of the airway, respiratory and cardiovascular systems.